texane/wiloc/README.md

 - -geoloc_key: Google geolocation API key

 ### Compile and upload the device firmware
-First, you have to install the esp-open-sdk from here https://github.com/pfalcon/esp-open-sdk.
+First, you have to install the esp-open-sdk from https://github.com/pfalcon/esp-open-sdk.

 Then, compile and upload the firmware in the ESP8266 flash memory: